 The Million Dollar Highway follows the 25-mile stretch of US 550 between Silverton and Ouray in southwestern Colorado.
 While this drive is known as one of the most heart-pounding in the country, with endless twists and turns right at the edge of sheer cliffs, it also brings some of the most jaw-dropping vistas in the world – and, in autumn, some of the most spectacular color.

 Colorado’s oldest scenic byway is the Peak to Peak Highway, and it’s ideal for those who don’t want to travel too far from Denver, accessible via just a little over an hour’s drive way.
-They byway passes a number of ghost towns, like Caribou, Hesse and Apex, multiple mining areas, and even gold mines where prospectors still pan for gold in the creeks, including some where the public can try to pan for their own sparkling treasure.
+They byway passes a number of ghost towns, like Caribou, Hesse and Apex, multiple mining areas, and even gold mines where prospectors still pan for gold in the creeks, including somewhere the public can try to pan for their own sparkling treasure.
 There are also acres and acres of aspen stands that create a dazzling quilt of gold, yellow, orange, green and brown across the landscape.

 Kebler Pass is one of the most photographed areas of the state during autumn, a stretch that covers the 30 miles between Crested Butte and Highway 133, climbing more than 10,000 feet past the old Keystone Mine.
-The road also passes through the once booming mining towns of Irwin and Ruby, the lumber camp Telco and the coal mining town of Floresta.
+The road also passes through the once-booming mining towns of Irwin and Ruby, the lumber camp Telco and the coal mining town of Floresta.
 The area boasts the largest aspen grove on the continent, with miles and miles of aspen stands that peak out among the evergreen trees.
 You might want to start out at Ohio Creek Road, as it passes several unique natural landscapes like the series of ranch buildings that marks the abandoned site of Castleton and the impressive spires of “The Castles.”
 These are remnants of volcanic ash and mud that erupted from the West Elk Volcano some 30 million years ago.

-Golden Gate Canyon State Park (Hotel Prices & Photos)
+Golden Gate Canyon State Park (Nearby Hotels)

-Golden Gate Canyon State Park is only a 45-minute drive west of Denver, and offers 12,000 acres of aspen and pine forest, meadows and trails.
+Golden Gate Canyon State Park is only a 45-minute drive west of Denver and offers 12,000 acres of aspen and pine forest, meadows and trails.
 It’s an ideal place for camping, fishing, hiking, biking and horseback riding, as well as leaf peeping.
 The canyon is lined with aspens, and from the Panorama Point Scenic Overlook, you’ll be able to see more than 100 miles of aspen trees along the Continental Divide.
 If you want to get a closer look, go for a hike on the Mule Deer Loop which will not only take you to the overlook, but the trail itself is lined with brilliant aspens.

 Telluride (Hotel Prices & Photos)

 For an unforgettable fall experience, head to Telluride, which is filled with both golden trees and numerous historic sights.
 It also features a gondola that will carry you up from the town to the Mountain Village for 360-degree views of the San Juan Mountains and aspen groves.
 From the top, you can hike one of the many trails to view the foliage close up.
 Lizard Pass is another great place to visit in the area.
 If you walk the 11-mile loop, which begins and ends at the base of the mountain, you’ll get breathtaking views of the Lizard Head aspens in the distance, and closer views of the Black Face aspens.
+After your outdoor adventures, take a break at one of Telluride’s cozy hotels.

 Steamboat Springs (Hotel Prices & Photos)

 There are lots of beautiful places for leaf peeping around Steamboat Springs, including Buffalo Pass, a dirt road just west of town, which is lined with row after row of dazzling aspen groves.
 The pass winds eight miles up toward the Continental Divide and Summit Lake, providing incredible vistas of the surrounding foliage.
-The Steamboat Lake Loop is also a stunner, with vast pockets of colorful aspen trees lining the lake, and multiple easy hiking trails around it, while Hahns Peak soars overhead.
+The Steamboat Lake Loop is also a stunner, with vast pockets of colorful aspen trees lining the lake, and multiple easy hiking trails around it, while Hahn’s Peak soars overhead.

 Peaking at an altitude of over 9,400 feet, La Veta Pass along US Route 160 in the southern region of the state just west of the small town of La Veta, is considered one of the most scenic fall drives in all of Colorado.
 The vivid golden aspen trees are mixed with dark green pines, while the glorious Spanish Peaks and Sangre de Cristo Mountains loom over the San Luis Valley.